paulvi/nodeclipse-2/README.md

 ### How to build it

-It will start to build automatically when you import it into your Eclipse workspase and whenever you save code changed.
+It will be started building automatically when you import it into your workspase and whenever you save code which is changed.
 If you got build error, probubly you don't have installed JSDT yet.
-Try as fllows.
+Try as follows.

 1. Select [Help]-[Install New Software...].
 2. Select [Juno - http://download.eclipse.org/releases/juno] in [Work with] dropdown list.